 Aimed at cyclists, the Levi's smart denim jacket will allow users to control their mobile experience and connect to a variety of services, such as music or maps, directly from the jacket sleeve.
 In theory, it means you won't have to worry about pulling your phone from your pocket.

 You'll be able to dismiss phone calls by swiping over the sleeve, control messages, double tap to get directions, swipe up to see nearby places and swipe down to change music playing from your phone.
 It'll work with Google Maps, Google Play and third party services like Spotify and Strava.

 The Jacquard API will also be released to developers opening up the possibility of more apps taking advantage of the built-in tech.
-This means they could further embrace audio, gesture and haptic features and even add activity tracking abilities.
+This means they could further embrace audio, LEDs, gesture and haptic features and even add activity tracking abilities.

 Project Jacquard: The jacket